 The policy will be monitored continually after implementation and factors re-evaluated as governmental and University policy is revised over time.
-Policy modification will be approved via the Administrative Manager (for local decisions), via College Estates Officer for College-wide modifications, or via Director for any change in policy affecting the Institute.
+Policy modification will be approved via the Resources Manager (for local decisions or building-wide modifications), or via Head of School for any change in policy affecting the entire School.

-• Any potential or actual impact of applying the policy or practice, with regard to the need to eliminate discrimination, advance equality and promote good relations:

-Applying this practice and ensuring its good communication will provide reassurance to all staff and Fellows that their health, safety, and well-being are being prioritised, and that issues of equality have been carefully considered.
-The revised practice aims to provide opportunities for as many Fellows as possible to resume research.
+Is there potential or actual impact of applying the policy or practice, with regard to the need to eliminate discrimination, advance equality and promote good relations: Applying this practice and ensuring its good communication will provide reassurance to all staff and students that their health, safety, and well-being are being prioritised, and that issues of equality have been carefully considered.
+The revised practice aims to provide opportunities for as many staff and students as possible to resume work.